mlibrary/umich-lib-ui/www/docs/resource-access.md

 title: ResourceAccess
 ---

-<lede>Use this component to provide a comprehensive listing of options to access a resource.</lede>
+<lede>Use this pattern to provide a comprehensive listing of options to access a resource.</lede>

 ## Install